drotek/Doc-RTK/base/configure.md

   <img src="./images/conf/22.png?raw=true" alt="Conf picture"/>
 </p>

 You must repeat these steps for the _RTCM1077_, _RTCM1087_ and _RTCM1127_ messages (respectively GPS, GLONASS and BEIDOU raw data) without omitting to hit the _Send_ button each time, or your changes won't be applied.
-Checking both UART1 and USB checkboxes will allow the chip to send the messages either from USB or UART1, depending on the configuration.
+Checking both UART1 and USB checkboxes will allow the chip to send the messages either from USB or UART1, depending on your system setup.

 Next, move to the _TMODE3 (Time Mode 3)_ section on the left panel.
 You will be able in this section to chose whether you'll use **Survey-in** (if you don't have an exactly known position for your base)or **Fixed** (if you know the exact position of your base, either in _ECEF_ or _Lat/Lon/Alt_ format) mode.